tschecurity/Unit-9/README.md

 Vulnerability #1: XSS Cross Site Scripting

 Description: The idea is to find a script that will trigger an alert tag.
 Here, I inputted a script tag in the comment sections and trigger the alert when logged in as an admin.
-However, a more malicious action for an attacker is to create an SQLi injection with a malicious script that reveals senstive information such as user data.
+However, a more malicious action for an attacker is to create an SQL injection with a malicious script that reveals senstive information such as user data.

 ![greenvulnerability](https://user-images.githubusercontent.com/64348938/115822051-bcb1a200-a3b8-11eb-90aa-5dd96a9c2003.png)